Los Angeles Derby Dolls

 The L. A. Derby Dolls (LADD) is Los Angeles' original women's quad-skate banked track roller derby league.
 It was founded in October 2003 by Rebecca Ninburg (a.k.a.
 Demolicious) and Wendy Templeton (a.k.a.
 Thora Zeen).
-The league is composed of more than 120 women divided into five teams who skate on a banked track.
+The league is composed of more than 150 women divided into five teams who skate on a banked track.

-LADD plays real, unscripted roller derby with rules and referees.
-Like most modern roller derby, the league is do-it-yourself and 100% skater run.
-It is all volunteer work; there are no paid athletes.
+Like most modern roller derby leagues, the L.A.
+Derby Dolls is a do-it-yourself and 100% skater-run organization.
+The league operates entirely on volunteer work; there are no paid athletes.
 The L.A.
 Derby Dolls are one of only thirteen banked track leagues in the United States.
-Demolicious and Thora Zeen's vision for the league is to legitimize the sport of roller derby and to promote businesses and organizations run by women.
+The founders' vision for the league includes legitimizing the sport of roller derby and promoting businesses and organizations run by women.

 In January 2012, the L.A.
 Derby Dolls were a founding member of the Roller Derby Coalition of Leagues.

 In February 2018, Los Angeles Derby Dolls was accepted as an apprentice member of the Women's Flat Track Derby Association (WFTDA).

 Teams

 There are five teams within the Los Angeles Derby Dolls league.
-The four home teams are: the Fight Crew, the Sirens, the Tough Cookies and the Varsity Brawlers.
+The four home teams are: the Fight Crew, the Scream Queens, the Tough Cookies and the Varsity Brawlers.
 The fifth team is the Derby Dolls X, which are the L.A.
 Derby Doll's all-star team that competes on a national level.

+The three junior teams are: Junior Fight Crew, Junior Scream Queens, and Junior Tough Cookies.

 The L.A.
 Derby Dolls also have their own referee team called "The Enforcers".